KrisCris/EmuScripts/README.md

-# My Experimental Emulator Launching Scripts
+# My Emulator Launching Scripts for the Deck

+---

+# ALRIGHT, FUCK NINTENDO.

+---

 ## WHY

-I don't need the amount of scripts and emulators bundled by emudeck, so I started learning bash scripting and writing it by myself
+I don't need the amount of scripts and emulators bundled by emudeck, so I code a simple version myself.

-Did I add any new features?
-Idk, I am too lazy these days to even play steam deck LOL.
+how to use? just point the executables to the launchers/xxxx.sh in steamgridmanager.

 ## Credit